Musique

 Babylone 1991 "Wer

-dieses Album lange Zeit nicht loslassen, allen anderen entgehet
+Album lange Zeit nicht loslassen, allen anderen entgehet eine

 Albrecht Piltz, Keyboards (Germany)